Newsletter Term 3 Issue 2 2025

 Veronica Mumharu - Area D Teacher

-Kylie Moffat - Area E & F DOTT Teacher
+Denae Thysse - Area E Teacher

-Lauren Blaauw - Area ILC Teacher
+Alfena Westrup - Area F Teacher

 IF YOU HAVENT ALREADY, NOW IS A GOOD TIME TO PAY YOUR 2025 CONTRIBUTIONS AND CHARGES